-Relevance and Quality
+Relevance and quality guidelines

 Microsoft’s primary goal is to provide an effective advertising experience for our advertisers, as well as a relevant, positive experience for consumers seeking products, services, and content on our search network and content network.

 Our relevance and quality policy focuses on four core aspects of your campaign that affect user experience: